jvgrootveld/knowledge-base/README.md

 # knowledge-base
-Application to manage your knowledge base
+Application to manage your knowledge base in Markdown files.